juhasev/sample-ninja-help/panel-settings-business-rules-quiet-period.md

   Ensures panelists are contacted at appropriate local times.
 - **Consistent global experience**
   Equal treatment for panelists regardless of geography.
-- **Supports rolling and staggered fieldwork**
-  Enables continuous sampling without harming user experience.

 ### Compliance & Industry Alignment

 - **Alignment with ESOMAR and ISO best practices**
-  Responsible contact timing is widely recommended.
+  Responsible contact timing is widely recommended
-- **Reduced regulatory risk**
-  Minimizes exposure to complaints related to electronic communications.

 > Head to **Panel Settings -> Business rules** to set up panel-wide controls.
 You must enable the **Quiet Period** before it becomes active.